a-r-r-o-w/uptrain/blog/blog.md

 </details>

 To perform our data synthesis, we need some basic setup and helper functions.
 The code for helper functions isn't added here for the sake of clarity of this blog.
-However, you can find the entire code [here]().
-With that setup, we can synthesize our data.
+However, you can find the entire code [here](https://github.com/uptrain-ai/uptrain/blob/main/examples/finetuning_LLM/).
+With that set up, we can synthesize our data.

 <details>
 <summary>Code</summary>